oroinc/documentation/user_guide_marketing_tools/integrated/sending_email_campaign_via_dotmailer.rst

 opens, 1 click, 1 unsubscribe.

 .. image:: ../../img/dotmailer_email_campaign/oro_statistics_email_campaign_dotmailer.jpg
+   :alt: Email campaign statistics displayed o the details page of this campaign in the Oro application

 These statistics will help you understand the outcome of your campaign and let you filter contacts for the next one.